-The treatment of forced labor in U.S. trade policy and free trade agreements (FTAs) has been of long-standing congressional interest and has evolved in recent years.
 Consistent with negotiating objectives set by Congress in Trade Promotion Authority, recent U.S. FTAs commit countries to maintain laws on core ILO rights/principles, e.g., the elimination of forced or compulsory labor.
 For the first time in a U.S. FTA, the U.S.-Mexico-Canada Agreement (USMCA) also commits parties to prohibit imports produced by forced labor and to cooperate over identifying such goods.
 USMCA implementing legislation (P.L.
 116-113) created a Forced Labor Enforcement Task Force, chaired by the Secretary of Homeland Security to monitor and report on broader enforcement of Section 307.

-In addition, eligibility criteria for U.S. trade preference programs includes taking steps to maintain internationally recognized worker rights.
-Some eligibility reviews and revocation of developing country benefits by the U.S. Trade Representative have involved concerns over labor practices.
+Eligibility criteria for U.S. trade preference programs also includes taking steps to maintain worker rights.
+Some eligibility reviews and revocation of developing country benefits by USTR have involved labor practice concerns.